waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 ------------

 Apache2
     This is the web server.
-Other web server's could be substituted.
+Other web servers could be substituted.
 I chose Apache because it is the premier free and open source web server.
 We can have confidence in its security and robustness, as much as is possible for web server software.

 openssl
     The Python encryption library "cryptography" and one of the password hashing libraries (the Python standard library's "hashlib") rely on openssl for encryption features.
 It is the premier free and open source encryption library, widely used.